unused/hyperbolic-tree-browser/slides/slides.md

 ## Presentation Overview

 - Motivation
-- Setup and Usage
+- Project Setup
-- Overview
+- Usage and Goals

+## Motivation: Hyperbolic Tree Browser

+- Handle large hierarchical data
+- Use interaction and animation to browse
+- Display a fisheye overview, details on focus
+- Summary from Course\footnote{Chapter 5.3.3 Hyperbolic Browser in Course Notes}

+## Motivation: Hyperbolic Tree Browser

+\small
+![Hyperbolic Tree Example]

+\tiny Source: https://en.wikipedia.org/wiki/File:BasicTree.png (Public domain)

-## Motivation: Hyperbolic Tree
+## Motivation: Hyperbolic Tree Browser

-- Focus on Context, view details about few, little about many.
+- Focus on the context visible <!-- view details about few, little about many -->
-- Summarize amount of information in order to be captured by human brain.
+- Summarize amount of information <!-- in order to be captured by human brain -->
-- Using animation ensures being able to follow and understand relationships.
+- Use animation to follow relations <!-- ensures being able to follow and understand relationships -->

-## Setup
+## Project Setup: Runtime Environment

-- d3.js Data-Driven Documents <!-- Use to keep track and update data -->
+- Data-Driven Documents using D3.js <!-- Use to keep track and update data -->
 - Algorithm to generate via JavaScript
-- HTML/SVG + CSS
+- Present using HTML/SVG and CSS

+## Project Setup: Development Environment

+- Jest <!-- unit testing for algorithm, and snapshot testing -->
+- Yarn, Webpack, ES6 <!-- state of the art env -->
+- HTML5, SVG 1.1, CSS3 <!-- no fancy extensions, keep to the basics -->

-## Usage
+## Usage and Goals

 - Minimal dependencies <!-- to JavaScript packages -->
 - No general styles, no hard bound styles <!-- no generic rules, no id rules -->
 - A11y in mind <!-- implement what learned in survey -->

-## Overview: Setup
+## Current State

-- jest <!-- snapshot testing -->
-- yarn, webpack, ES6 <!-- state of the art env -->
-- html5, svg 1.1, css3 <!-- no fancy extensions, keep to the basics -->
+- Reading Papers to extract Algorithm
+- Reading Documentations (D3, Jest, ...)
+- Started Project Setup

+[Hyperbolic Tree Example]: images/basic_tree.png